Deploy apps using Deployment configurations

 Configure a deployment server

 You can configure the deployment server as follows:

-Click and select SFTP.
+Click and select a file transfer protocol, for example, SFTP.

 In the Create New Server dialog, specify the configuration name and click OK.

 Specify the following settings in the Connection tab:

 Visible only for this project: enable this option if you do not want to share the configuration between projects.